hillerlab/CESAR2.0/README.md

 export outputDir=...    # name of CESAR2.0 output directory that will contain exon coordinates (in subdirectories).
 The directory will be created, if it does not exist. export resultsDir=...   # directory containing the final gene annotation (one genePred file per species) export maxMemory=...    # maximum amount of memory in Gb that CESAR 2.0 can allocate.
 With 30 Gb, all but 3 human genes succeed.
-With 50 Gb, all human genes succeed. export cesarTools=...   # path to the tools directory.
-This must contain the 'cesar' binary and the 'extra' subdirectory containing CESAR's profiles and matrices export PATH=$PATH:$cesarTools
+With 50 Gb, all human genes succeed. export profilePath=...   # path to the directory that contains the 'extra' subdirectory containing CESAR's profiles and matrices export cesarTools=...   # path to the tools directory.
+This must contain the 'cesar' binary and other tools such as formatGenePred.pl that are bundled together in the 'tools' directory export PATH=$PATH:$cesarTools
 ```
-It is recommended to add the last export command to your .bashrc.
+It is recommended to add the last export command to your .bashrc so that all the relevant tools are now in your path

 ### Step 2:
 Create the input file for CESAR 2.0 from the genePred gene annotation file by running